The History of The British School of Barcelona

-The new facilities enhanced the quality of the educational provision already in place and a second form entry was opened the following year.
+The new facilities in the current BSB Castelldefels campus enhanced the quality of the educational provision already in place and a second form entry was opened the following year.
 Pupils continued to learn in a happy, relaxed atmosphere, achieving personal and academic success, gaining places at top universities in the United Kingdom, Spain and other countries worldwide.

 The British School of Barcelona joins Cognita

-In 2007, the owners of The British School of Barcelona reached retirement age and, to ensure the continuity of the school and its aims for excellence in education, they transferred its ownership to the prestigious Cognita Group.
+In 2007, the owners of The British School of Barcelona reached retirement age and, to ensure the continuity of the school and its aims for excellence in education, they transferred its ownership to the international education group Cognita.

 In 2008 the international British school commemorated the 50th Anniversary of its opening: Fifty years of excellence of teaching and learning.
 The ceremony was presided over by the Minister for Education of the Generalitat de Catalunya, Mr Ernest Maragall, and the founders of the school, Mr and Mrs Farré.